 Poppy seed pearls are composed entirely of solid nacre and are desired for their high lustre enhanced by the irregular shapes.
 They come in a variety of colours and shades, including white, cream and lavender.

-It is worth mentioning that Keshi pearls are not considered real pearl, as their formation process is an accident rather than a pattern, and, with the advancement of pearl farming techniques, Keshi pearls are becoming rarer.
+It is worth mentioning that Keshi pearls are not considered real pearls, as their formation process is an accident rather than a pattern, and, with the advancement of pearl farming techniques, Keshi pearls are becoming rarer.

 Mabe pearls, also known as blister pearls, half-pearls and composite pearls, can be either saltwater or freshwater, and they are unique due to their shape as they are flat at the back and spherical when viewed from the front.